 - No ADRs.
 Fundamental data for foreign American Depository Receipt can include errors due to currency exchange, different accounting standards, and share count.

 - Liquidity test.
 The minimum daily total amount traded over the past 42 trading days must be larger than $100,000.

 - Market Cap > $50 million.
 Nano cap stocks are excluded to help improve data quality.
 This filter also ensures that positions in a modest sized portfolio never exceed one percent of shares outstanding or the available float for a company.

 - Price > $1.
 True penny stocks are excluded due to various information issues and manipulation of these stocks.

 - Shareholder Yield = NA.
-We want to make sure we are only looking at companies that have valid data for the components of shareholder yield.
+He wanted to make sure he was only looking at companies that have valid data for the components of shareholder yield.

 As you can see in the chart below the top 20% of stocks as ranked by shareholder yield (Screen or red line in the chart) outperformed the benchmark over the 15 year period from 2000 to 2015.